Why the student debating society in Bangor, and Reform UK, are both wrong.

 Reform UK's semi-house-rained rottweiler Zia Yusuf blasted away on X:

 Give me strength.
 No, Zia, Bangor Uni hasn't banned you.
-A committee of a few very silly undergraduates have made a statement they have no authority to make.
+A committee of a few silly undergraduates have made a statement they have no authority to make.

 Comments